kiddoware/kidsplace-api-samples/README.md

 Android Parental Controls Settings
 Central authentication mechanism (to make sure only parents can access the area of app like app settings; in-app purchases and upgrades).
 Add/Remove approved apps from Kids Place.
-Kids Place - Parental Control, by kiddoware, is a free Android app that provides parental controls with child lock to childproof android devices.
+Kids Place - Parental Control app (https://play.google.com/store/apps/details?id=com.kiddoware.kidsplace), by kiddoware (http://www.kiddoware.com/), is a free Android app that provides parental controls with child lock to childproof android devices.
 Kiddoware provides a simple to use integration code that android developers can use in their project.

-Kids Place SDK Can be downloaded from here: Download Kids Place SDK Jar File
+Kids Place SDK Can be downloaded from here:  http://www.kiddoware.com/apk/kidsplace_sdk.jar

-SDK Javadocs can be browsed from here: Browse Kids Place SDK Javadoc
+SDK Javadocs can be browsed from here: http://kiddoware.com/doc/com/kiddoware/kidsplace/sdk/KPUtility.html

 For quick and basic implementation refer to source code of simple project and for more advanced integration refer to advanced project.